syncfusion-content/javascript-docs/js/Angular2.md

 {% endhighlight %}

-Define event definition at component side as like follow.
+Define event definition at component model as like the below code example.

 {% highlight javascript %}